Goverlan Systems Management

-Goverlan is an on-premises client management software designed for medium to large enterprises for remote control, active directory management, global configuration change management, and reporting within a Windows IT Infrastructure.
+Goverlan Reach Systems Management is an on-premises client management software used primarily for tasks such as remote control, active directory management, configuration change management, and reporting within a Windows IT Infrastructure.

 History

-Goverlan Reach, the primary product of Goverlan, Inc. was conceived and created in 1996 as a result of working at an investment bank in New York City with help-desks worldwide.
-The product was later commercialized and Goverlan Inc was incorporated in 1998.
+Goverlan Reach, initially developed in 1996 for internal use at a New York City investment bank, later became a commercial product with the incorporation of Goverlan, Inc. in 1998.

+In July 2021, Goverlan was acquired by EasyVista, a global SaaS provider for comprehensive IT service management (ITSM), IT monitoring, Enterprise Service Management, AI, Digital Experience Monitoring and Remote Support.
+The acquisition aimed to expand EasyVista’s capabilities in remote support and process automation, enhancing its ITSM offerings with self-healing technology.
+The integration of Goverlan's solutions into EasyVista's portfolio strengthened the company’s presence in North America and aligned with its strategic growth initiatives.

 Features

-The Goverlan Reach Remote Support Software is used for remote support, IT process automation, IT management, software installation, inventory, and remote control.
-Other features include: displaying system information, mapping printers, and Wake-on-LAN settings.
+Goverlan Reach provides various functionalities including remote support, IT process automation, software installation, inventory management, and remote control.
+The software includes tools for displaying system information, mapping printers, and Wake-on-LAN settings.

 Remote Control

 Goverlan Reach Remote Control (RC) is a remote desktop support software option for IT specialists.
 Goverlan allows for remote control and desktop sharing.
 With Goverlan, administrators can remote shadow multiple client sessions in a single pane and multiple administrators can participate in a single remote control session.
 In addition, an administrator can capture screenshots or video recordings during a remote session.

 There are Other features that Goverlan Remote Control supports such as: remote assistance with the ability to connect to computers over the internet, transfer files, or view multiple sessions in one screen and control bandwidth used during a remote session.
 Goverlan supports Citrix XenApp and Microsoft Terminal Services shadowing.